Osdorn-Typewriter-Repair/osdorn_project/README.md

 - Split data using train/test ratio of 70/30.

-- Encode 'bedroomcnt' and 'bathroom count' into 9 and 7 new variables, respectively.
+- Encoded 'bedroomcnt' and 'bathroom count' into 9 and 7 new variables, respectively.
 We contemplating grouping the higher numbers of beds and baths into variables indicating 5 or more.
 Because of time constraints we did not do this.
 We kept the original bed and bath variables for now.

 - Because of the nature of the data we considered both MinMax and Standard scalers.
 We settled on Standard as it is the most frequently used.
 Additionally, we chose to scale only the variables that with units of dollars and square feet.

 ### Data exploration
+- All random states used 123.

 - Our first set of clusters used K Means for the count of bedrooms and bathrooms.

 - The Elbow Method determined that the opitimal number clusters (k) was 5.